-Spring Hill College is a member of the National Association of Intercollegiate Athletics.
+Spring Hill College is a member of the National Association of Intercollegiate Athletics (NAIA).
 The NAIA, which was founded in Kansas City, Missouri, in 1937, is the nation's oldest collegiate athletic association.
 Spring Hill is a charter member of the NAIA Gulf Coast Athletic Conference.

 The Badgers field intercollegiate athletic teams for men and women in basketball, tennis, golf, swimming, cross country, and soccer; for women in softball and volleyball; and for men in baseball.
-Limited scholarship aid is available for both men and women for most sports

 An extensive recreational sports and fitness program is open to all students.
-This program is housed in the Arthur Outlaw Recreation Center and organized by the Assistant Director for Athletics and Recreation.
+The recreation, intramurals and intercollegiate athletics programs are housed in the Arthur Outlaw Recreation Center.
 For additional information, call the Department of Athletics and Recreation (251-380-3485).